Health Law, Bioethics & Human Rights

 - apply critical reasoning in a paper that integrates public health skills with policy, regulatory and legislative goals

 - create and deliver a clear and effective oral presentation on a public health topic that presents ethical or legal issues

 Students who wish to delve deeper into a specific area of study can use concentration and School-wide electives to focus their studies in one of two emphasis areas.
 Your advisor can help you decide if an emphasis is right for you and suggest which courses to take within that emphasis.
-For full program details, please visit the Health Law, Bioethics & Human Rights Concentrator’s Guide.
+For full program details, please visit the Health Law, Bioethics & Human Rights Concentrator’s Guide or the BU online bulletin.
 Prospective students should contact the Health Law, Bioethics & Human Rights Department for additional information.